-The health benefits of qigong are great, and the expense and difficulty are really low.
+The health benefits of qigong are great, research as to why qi gong works has finally hit the mainstream, and the expense and difficulty are really low.
 It makes sense to try qigong, especially if you want to reduce the impact that stress can have on work, heal, or sleep better.
 You just need access to good instruction, need to know what to expect, and need to keep five things in mind to experience the same benefits that the studies have shown.
 Let’s start with answers to the most often asked questions and then dive into how some tips and resources from long-time practitioners.

 How Long Does it Take to Do Qigong?